Please remember to follow all Guidelines for Promoting AFS students which limits what information can be shared with host families.

 - It is important for a host family to have medical information when deciding whether or not they will be able to provide the proper support for a particular student.

-- A volunteer or Hosting Programs Specialist (HPS) can share health information with a fully screened potential host family (missing only the PAF and Form E) at their discretion if a student has some sort of condition that could impact the placement.
+- A volunteer or Regional Field Specialist (RFS) can share health information with a fully screened potential host family (missing only the PAF and Form E) at their discretion if a student has some sort of condition that could impact the placement.

 - After a family is fully-screened and their selected student is in Family Placement Confirm status, the family will be able to view the health record in its entirety.